mncc8337/opengl_starterpack/README.md

-# OpenGL examples
+# OpenGL notes
-some usefull OpenGL resources i found on the net
+some usefull OpenGL resources and notes i found on the net

 ## Install freeglut
 run